Calendar-based contraceptive methods: Later 20th century to present

 In the first half of the 20th century, most users of the rhythm method were Catholic; they were following their church's teaching that all other methods of birth control were sinful.
 In 1968 the encyclical Humanae vitae included the statement, "It is supremely desirable... that medical science should by the study of natural rhythms succeed in determining a sufficiently secure basis for the chaste limitation of offspring."
 This is interpreted as favoring the then-new, more reliable symptoms-based fertility awareness methods over the rhythm method.
 Currently, many fertility awareness teachers consider the rhythm method to have been obsolete for at least 20 years.

 New attention was drawn to calendar-based methods in 2002, when the Institute for Reproductive Health at Georgetown University introduced the Standard Days Method.
-Designed to be simpler to teach and use than the older rhythm method, the Standard Days Method is being successfully integrated into family planning programs worldwide.
+Designed to be simpler to teach and use than the older rhythm method, the Standard Days Method was initially integrated piloted in 30 family planning programs worldwide.
+However, only 16 countries scaled up beyond pilots, with limited adoption since.